How to Write a Scholarship Essay: 9 Essential Steps

-The tips and tricks we offer here are framed in terms of academic scholarships for students, but they’re applicable to any piece of writing asking someone for something, including funding proposals in the civil sector, to writing cover letters for jobs, even to grants for writers
+The tips and tricks I offer here are framed in terms of academic scholarships for students, but they’re applicable to any piece of writing asking someone for something, including funding proposals in the civil sector to writing cover letters for jobs.

-Here’s your 7 step guide to writing the best essay you can.
+Here’s your 9 step guide to writing the best scholarship essay you can.